FelipeRego/FelipeRego.github.io/README.md

 # feliperego.github.io
-Webpage and blog set up using guidelines from http://jmcglone.com/guides/github-pages/
+Webpage and blog inspired by and set up using guidelines from http://jmcglone.com/guides/github-pages/